 What If I Need to miss Classes?

 If you are ill, have a family emergency, or some other circumstance beyond your control that requires you to miss class, please discuss these occurrences with your instructor.
-If additional assistance is needed, please contact the Student Wellness and Support office in 110 Bray Hall.
+If additional assistance is needed, please contact the Office of Student Affairs - Student Support in 110 Bray Hall.

 I’m Leaving ESF During the Semester, What Do I Need To Do?